 In general, there’s no specific cure for vascular dementia, but the doctors can surely treat the ailment to prevent further brain injury.
 In severe cases, they can also recommend suitable dementia medications and therapies to manage the symptoms.

 This is one of the rarest forms of dementia and unlike above-discussed forms, there’s no memory loss in this type.
-In Frontotemporal dementia (also called the Pick’s disease), you undergo multiple behavioral and emotional changes rather than cognitive impairment.
+In Frontotemporal dementia (also called the Pick’s disease), you undergo multiple behavioural and emotional changes rather than cognitive impairment.
 The most common symptoms include:

 There are subtle signs of muscle weakness too that often trigger problems with swallowing, chewing, and controlling bladder or bowel movement.